-Other Facts: The young people killed on Utoya island (Pronounced: Oo-TOY-ah) were attending a Labour Party youth camp.
+The young people killed on Utoya island (Pronounced: Oo-TOY-ah) were attending a Labour Party youth camp.
 Most of the 700 campers ranged in age from 16 to 22, some as young as 13.

 Norway does not have the death penalty.

 July 22, 2011 - At approximately 3:26 p.m., a fertilizer bomb explodes outside the building housing the office of Prime Minister Jens Stoltenberg.
 Eight people are killed in the bombing.